psu13/mutable-hakyll/posts/the-perfect-sandwich.md

 Anyway, the list of perfect sandwiches I have had in my life:

 1. The NY-style egg and cheese.
 I got a couple of these on my last trip to Manhattan.
-In Pittsburgh you can go to <a href="http://www.pearandpickle.com">Pear and the Pickle</a> and they make a very good version of this sandwich.
+In Pittsburgh you can go to Pear and the Pickle<a href="#fn1" class="footnote-ref" id="fnref1" role="doc-noteref">*</a> and they make a very good version of this sandwich.
 The key thing is not using bread that's too fancy.

 2. I once got an absolutely perfect Reuben at a bar in Pittsburgh (Tessaro's).
 I've never gotten one that good again, so I think it was a fluke.
 We don't have the space here to go into what makes a perfect Reuben.